SPIN-UMass/Diffence/README.md

 ### Results

 The results will be saved in `Diffence/[dataset_name]/evaluate_MIAs/results`.
-For example, `selena` and `selena_w_Diffence` correspond to the results of using SELENA defense alone and deploying Diffence on top of it, respectively.
+For example, `selena` and `selena_w_diffence` correspond to the results of using SELENA defense alone and deploying Diffence on top of it, respectively.